 Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to:

-- Provide adequate food, clothing and shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate care-givers) - Ensure access to appropriate medical care or treatment.

-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+- Provide adequate food, clothing and shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate care-givers) - Ensure access to appropriate medical care or treatment. - Respond to a child's basic emotional needs.